Skip to main content

 Report

-The full evaluation report and official Welsh Government press release will be available in both English and Welsh on our website in April 2025.
+The full evaluation report was published in May 2025 following an official Welsh Government press release.
+The report is available in both English and Welsh below: